“IN THE MOMENT”

 Let me begin by saying thank you for arriving at the workshop with such open minds and ready to play!

-It was such a pleasure to have you in my space.
 I work with these ideas everyday in my work, but they come alive in a new way when people like you come and experience what they can mean for you.

 Now that you’ve had a little time to digest, here is a summary of what we did, as well as some resources to keep exploring beyond the workshop experience.